Austin retail space that is home to Waterloo Records has new owner

-According to our partners at the Austin American-Statesman, Endeavor Real Estate Group now owns the majority of the retail space that's located on West Sixth Street and North Lamar Boulevard.
-That same shopping space houses Amy's Ice Cream.
+Endeavor Real Estate Group now owns the majority of the retail space that's located on West Sixth Street and North Lamar Boulevard.
+That same shopping space houses Amy's Ice Cream, 24 Diner and Snap Kitchen.

 Waterloo Records has been an Austin staple since it opened more than 30 years ago.